 A Pulsonix design must already be open for the IDF import mechanism to work.
 The design can be brand new or can be a partially completed.

 Importing STEP Files

-Board outlines (and board cutouts), and Placement Sites in STEP format can be imported into your PCB design file using this Import Design Data option.
+Board outlines (and board cutouts), and Placement Sites in STEP format can be imported into your PCB design file using the Import STEP Board option from the 3D Design menu.